Alliance for Democracy in Mali

-The Alliance for Democracy in Mali – African Party for Solidarity and Justice (Alliance pour la démocratie au Mali – Parti africain pour la solidarité et la justice, ADEMA–PASJ) is a political party in Mali.
+The Alliance for Democracy in Mali – African Party for Solidarity and Justice (Alliance pour la démocratie au Mali – Parti africain pour la solidarité et la justice, ADEMA–PASJ) was a political party in Mali.

 On October 25, 1990, opponents of the dictatorship of Moussa Traoré (leader of UPDM) joined together as ADEMA.
 This umbrella movement included activists of the following organizations: